chanuxpeiris-design/Chanul-Peiris/README.md

 - **Strategy:** UI/UX Development, Go-to-Market Strategy, ROI and Risk Analysis.

 ### 🚀 What I'm Currently Working On
 - 🌍 **EcoLogistics:** Architecting a multi-tier SaaS logistics platform utilizing Dart and PostgreSQL.
 Building a dynamic CO2 emission calculation engine for corporate fleets alongside role-specific dashboards for managers and drivers.
-(Private Repository).
 - 📱 **BioBit (Startup):** Iterating the architecture and relational database logic for a highly scalable social networking concept.

 ### 📂 Featured Architecture Case Studies